nvmwill/nexmo-developer/_tutorials/en/video/video-ui-customization/js/audio-ui-level.md

   });
 };
 ```
-(Instead of logging to the console, your app could adjust a user interface element when the user starts and stops talkin
+(Instead of logging to the console, your app could adjust a user interface element when the user starts and stops talking.